Is learning to roll over really a milestone we should be looking out for?

-Babies are wonderous little balls of cuteness in the beginning and as they slowly develop and become their own individuals, their first roll will be as much of a surprise to baby as it is to you!
+Babies are wonderous little balls of cuteness and as they slowly develop and become their own individuals, their first roll will be as much of a surprise to them as it is to you!

-- So what rolling signs do we need to look out for?
+- What rolling signs do we need to look out for?

 - How can we help baby develop the muscles needed to roll over?

 - And what happens if they start to roll over at night?